 The new oak flooring stopped half way through the step with a beveled edging for the carpet.

 So the new step will have to be notched to the floor and scribed to fit.

 It’s like the original stair guy planned to install a spiral hand rail but there wasn’t room so he just ended it straight.

-We added a post and short rail for balance on the right side so the step had to be lengthened about 3 inches.
+We added a post and short rail on the right side so the step had to be lengthened about 3 inches.

-The original first step was dado’d in to the side boards and the risers were nailed and glued from behind.
+The existing first step was pretty flimsy and had to be replaced.
+There was no way to add on to it and make it strong enough.
+The step was dado’d in to the side boards and the risers were nailed and glued from behind.

-I thought about building a plywood frame and wrapping with 1/2” oak plywood but decided to make the base solid out of stacked, glued and screwed plywood which, in the end was a good choice.
+I thought about building a plywood frame and wrapping with 1/2” oak plywood but decided to make the base solid out of stacked, glued and screwed 3/4” plywood.

-It took a couple of try’s but I was able to bend the 1/2” oak ply around the two corners without busting it or have any kerf lines showing.
+It took a couple of try’s but I was able to bend the 1/2” oak ply around the tight corners without busting it or have any kerf lines showing.

 Here you can see the old base next to the new solid base.

 Originally, this room had a two story ceiling.
 The owner, Scott had a floor built to create space above for a library for his huge collection of books.